fsantanna/fsantanna.github.io/adts.md

 var err: Event.Key = clk :: Event.Key                   -- downcast error
 ```

+One peculiarity of this design is that the hierarchy chain must always be
+explicit: `Click` is not a type itself without the full path
+`Event.Mouse.Click`.

-The other experimental feature is data inheritance.
+The other experimental feature is ADT inheritance.
 Note that `Event.Mouse.Click` and `Event.Mouse.Motion` both hold the mouse
 position, while `Event.Key.Down` and `Event.Key.Up` share the key code.
-We can rewrite the type as follows:
+We can reuse fields in common supertypes and rewrite the type as follows:

 ```
-type Point = [x:Int,y:Int]

 type Event = <
     Key = [key:Int] + <
         Down = (),